Miramar (novel): Plot summary

 The novel is set in 1960s Alexandria at the pension Miramar.
 The novel follows the interactions of the residents of the pension, its Greek mistress Mariana, and her servant.
-The interactions of all the residents are based around the servant girl Zahra, a beautiful peasant girl from the Beheira Governorate who has abandoned her village life.
+The interactions of all the residents are based around the servant girl Zohra, a beautiful peasant girl from the Beheira Governorate who has abandoned her village life.

-As each character in turn fights for Zahra's affections or allegiance, tensions and jealousies arise.
+As each character in turn fights for Zohra's affections or allegiance, tensions and jealousies arise.
 In a style reminiscent of Akira Kurosawa's 1950 film Rashomon, the story is retold four times from the perspective of a different resident each time, allowing the reader to understand the intricacies of post-revolutionary Egyptian life.

 Symbolism

 As with many Naguib Mahfouz novels, Miramar is rife with symbolism.
-The character Zahra has been proposed to symbolize the ideal modern Egyptian/Egypt.
+The character Zohra has been proposed to symbolize the ideal modern Egyptian/Egypt.
 She is hard working and honest but uneducated, and constantly being pulled by different forces.

 Among those pulling her and Egypt are Europeans, Egyptian nationalists (Wafd party), the wealthy upper-class, the Abdel Nasser regime and its followers, and the Muslim Brotherhood.